AMONGUSBUTINREAL/ff/README.md

-Little update fixes bugs to get out the map and a little more no more updates today unless its important but please dont wear mod cosmetics I have banned 1 person and so please do not wear those https://discord.gg/yYAevqcS9Q
+New cosmetic and more bug fixes last update for awhile unless its important but please dont wear mod cosmetics I have banned 1 person and so please do not wear those https://discord.gg/yYAevqcS9Q